CMASCenter/Spatial-Allocator/docs/Release_Notes/README.md

 06/2017 Update Release Notes for SA 4.3.1
 #### Raster Tools:
-* Added input data files for the FESTC release, includes 2011 crop fraction data for US and Canada
+* Added input data files for the FESTC release, includes 2011 crop fraction data for US and Canada ** This version includes data that provides crop fraction for 42 different crops for the year 2011 which is used for 2011 BELD4 data generation within FEST-C.
-* Updated executables and source code for extractEPIC2CMAQ and extractEPICYearlyAverage2CMAQ
+* Updated executables and source code for extractEPIC2CMAQ and extractEPICYearlyAverage2CMAQ ** Minor modification of the source code/executables for the averaging and the extraction of EPIC output for CMAQ

 02/2017 Update Release Notes for SA 4.3